Seattle Lidar#

 array(10.29223724)

-With these data we can use the geo tools in datashader to compute and visualize the elevation using hillshading for instance.
-See Datashader User Guide #8 for more datashader and xrspatial geo tooling.
+With these data we can use the geo tools found in the xarray-spatial library to compute and visualize the elevation using hillshading for instance.
+See Datashader User Guide for more datashader and xarray-spatial geo tooling.

 from xrspatial import hillshade